W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Some implications for free-field correlation functions

 \subsubsection{Global Ward identities}

-The local Ward identities provide a way to express the local symmetries enjoyed by the correlation functions.
-They have a counterpart at a \lq\lq largest" scale, the \textit{global} Ward identities, that are manifestations of the same symmetries of the correlation functions but that do not only depend on the local structure but rather on the global geometry of the underlying surface.
-By combining the knowledge of the local Ward identities with the covariance of the currents under global conformal transformations we arrive at the following: \begin{theorem} In the same setting as Theorem~\ref{thm:ward_gen}, for all $0\leq n\leq 2s-2$:
+The local Ward identities express the local symmetries enjoyed by the correlation functions.
+Their \textit{global} counterparts, which depend on the underlying geometry, are obtained thanks to the covariance of the currents under global conformal transformations: \begin{theorem} In the same setting as Theorem~\ref{thm:ward_gen}, for all $0\leq n\leq 2s-2$:

-\end{theorem} Such identities are crucial in order to derive BPZ-type differential equations for correlation functions, a key input in the mathematical derivation of the DOZZ formula~\cite{KRV_DOZZ}, structure constants for boundary Liouville CFT~\cite{ARSZ} or the Fateev-Litvinov formula for the $\mathfrak{sl}_3$ Toda CFT~\cite{Toda_correl2}. \begin{proof} Recall the conformal covariance property of the free-field correlation functions from Lemma~\ref{lemma:cov_correl}.
-This statement implies that In particular the conformal covariance of the $\W s$ current from Proposition~\ref{prop:mobius} thus leads to
+\end{theorem} Such identities are crucial to derive BPZ-type differential equations for correlation functions, a key input in the computation of the structure constants of Liouville and Toda CFTs.
+This method for deriving the structure constants was introduced by Teschner~\cite{Teschner_DOZZ} and further developed in~\cite{FZZ, PT02, Hos, FaLi1}.
+The mathematical implementation of these techniques led to the proof of the DOZZ formula~\cite{KRV_DOZZ}, the computation of the structure constants for boundary Liouville CFT~\cite{ARS, ARSZ} and of the Fateev-Litvinov formula for the $\mathfrak{sl}_3$ Toda CFT~\cite{Toda_correl2}. \begin{proof} From the conformal covariance property of the free-field correlation functions (Lemma~\ref{lemma:cov_correl})